FENECON Commercial 92 — Assembly and Operating Instructions

 -

-The dismantling instructions of the component manufacturer (⇒ Appendix, Other applicable documents) must be observed.
+The dismantling instructions of the component manufacturers (see appendix, Other applicable documents) must be observed.

 -

-Applicable laws, regulations and standards must be observed when transporting the battery modules (e. g.
-Dangerous Goods Transportation Act - GGBefG).
+The current laws, regulations and standards must be observed when transporting the battery modules (e.g. Dangerous Goods Transportation Act - GGBefG).

 -

-The FENECON Commercial 92 must not be disposed of in normal household waste.
+The FENECON system must not be disposed of with normal household waste.

 -